-The final model results emerge from the three nesting structures described in Figures 5, 6, and 7.
-During the estimation process, nesting structures A (full-time workers) and C (partial\non-commuter) collapsed into a multinomial model (i.e. the nesting coefficients were not statistically different from 1.0).
-As the multinomial model presented in the previous sub-section is superior, in terms of goodness-of-fit, to the resulting collapsed models, the nested estimation results for models A and C are not presented here.

-The nested model that holds a portion of its structure, interestingly, is structure B: partial commuters.
-During estimation, the upper level nest collapsed (due to its inclusive value coefficient not differing significantly from 1.0), leaving the model shown in Figure 9.
+The three nesting structures described in Figure 1 were estimated.
+During the estimation process, nesting structures (a) (full-time workers) and (c) (partial/non-commuters) collapsed into an MNL model (i.e. the nesting coefficients were not statistically different from 1.0).
+The nested model that holds a portion of its structure, interestingly, is structure (b): partial commuters.
+During estimation, the upper level nest collapsed (due to its inclusive value coefficient not differing significantly from 1.0), leaving the model shown in Figure 2.
 It is interesting but logical that unobserved variables for the part-time work option are correlated with those for the partial commuting choices of telecommuting and compressed work schedules.
 These three groups are able to avoid commuting and perhaps add some flexibility to their lives by working in a slightly different way than the norm, while maintaining the relative security of being salaried employees (with fringe benefits).
 Home-based workers, by contrast, are probably most often self-employed, which is a very different way of gaining flexibility.
 Such workers may be more interested in having autonomy in their careers than in avoiding commute travel.

 The final nesting coefficient is 0.643 and is significantly different from 1.0 at the 95% confidence level.
 This yields an estimated correlation of unobserved variables for alternatives in the nest of 0.587.
-The overall goodness of fit for this model is slightly lower than for the multinomial model, with an adjusted \mathbf{D}^2 of 0.089.
+The overall goodness of fit for this model is slightly lower than for the binary and multinomial models, with an adjusted ρ^2 of 0.089.

-Figure 9: Collapsed Nesting Structure B
+Figure 2: Collapsed Nesting Structure (b)

-The results for the nested model are shown in Table 10.
-As many of the results have been discussed in the preceding sections, only two new results are highlighted here.
-For the non-worker and part-time worker alternatives, the two-plus adults with children household status variable specific to females enters with a positive coefficient, indicating the influence of traditional gender roles.
+The detailed results for the nested model are available in Ory and Mokhtarian (2005b); only two new results are highlighted here.
+For the non-worker and part-time worker alternatives, the two-plus adults with children in the household status variable specific to females enters with a positive coefficient, indicating the influence of traditional gender roles.
 In the fully commuting choice, the calm personality variable appears with a negative coefficient specific to females.
 This finding suggests that a somewhat more aggressive personality is found in women who undertake the historically male-dominated behavior of fully commuting.
-Note however that the same variable (gender-neutral) appears in the utility for home-based work, with a similar coefficient (as was seen in the multinomial logit model of Table 9).
+However, the same variable (gender-neutral) appears in the utility for home-based work, with a similar coefficient (as was seen in the multinomial logit model of Table 4).
 Thus, home-based work is also more appealing to those who are more aggressive, which is natural in view of the initiative required to succeed at a home-based business.